LightJason/lightjason.github.io/content/tutorial/agentspeak-in-fifteen-minutes.md

 }
 ```

-[^runtime]: For creating a complex and fast runtime you need to take a look at general object-orientated programming and the Java documentation.
-Here we only provide you with a short example to show you how you can work with LightJason and Agentspeak(L++).
+[^runtime]: For creating a complex and fast runtime you need to take a look at general object-orientated programming pattern.
+Here we only provide a short example to show you how you can work with Agentspeak(L++) agents.
 [^environment]: An agent can deal with many environments, so the agent Java object needs only a reference to an environment object and the actions must be references the method inside the environment.
 With this structure an agent can work in different environments at the same time or the agent can switch the environment during runtime.
 You need to modify only the agent and generator object for your setting